dcalsky/AnimalMaster/README.md

 }
 ```

-Until to now, pig is ready to fly.
-Because living instance supports do an action actively:
+Up to now, pig is ready to fly.
+Because living instance supports doing an action dynamically:
 ```java
 FlyAction fly_action = new FlyAction();
 pig.do_action(fly_action);